 Another company on this list where you can teach more than just the English language.
 With Lingoda, Spanish, French, and German are on offer as well.

 You’ll be teaching adult students from all around the world, meaning you can find class times available 24/7.
-This is great, as it gives you the opportunity for you to make more money, and not have to worry about time zone issues.
+This is great, as it gives you the opportunity to make more money, and not have to worry about time zone issues.

 The company was founded in 2013 in Berlin and since then, it has grown to be one of the top companies that allow teaching English online without a degree.